Blues Magoos interview with Peppy Castro

 The other band members weren’t approached to be involved.
 The Management approached me.

-Only you agreed and started up a revamped Blues Magoos, with Eric Kaz, Richie Dickon, John Leillo and Roger Eaton and in 1969 you released Never Goin’ Back to Georgia and a year later Gulf Coast Bound.
-Would you like telling us about this two releases?
-Your sound on these two was not very typical Magoos sound…
+Only you agreed and started the new version of Blues Magoos with Eric Kaz, Richie Dickon, John Leillo and Roger Eaton and in 1969 you released Never Goin’ Back to Georgia and a year later Gulf Coast Bound.

 Really the most memorable is the Herman Hermits, Who tour.
 We went out for the whole summer of 1967.
 All of us on the same plane.
 This was the tour that broke The Who in the United States.
 So my Keith Moon stories are many.
 One day I’ll sit down and write coffee table book.
 All the other stuff was a non stop party.
 Festivals, Stoned out Hippies, lots of sex.
 The whole 9 yards.